Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-Graphyne is one of the proposed sp-sp2 hybridized 2D carbon allotropes expected to have exotic electronic properties, such as possessing a Dirac cone, high carrier mobilities, and a larger surface area than graphene \cite{shin14}.
-Since the successful synthesis of graphene, various sp- or sp-sp2 hybridized low-dimensional carbon allotropes have been proposed via various first-principle studies.
-However, only $\gamma$-graphyne has been experimentally synthesized so far \cite{graph-exp,Haley+2008+519+532,https://doi.org/10.1002/adma.200902623}, while DFT predicted the possible existence of other stable graphyne structures.
-To investigate the accurate structural stability of carbon allotropes, QMC is employed on various carbon allotropes, including sp3 diamond, sp2 graphene, sp-sp2 hybridized graphyne, and sp-bonded carbyne chain.
+Graphyne is one of the proposed sp-sp$^2$ hybridized 2D carbon allotropes expected to have exotic electronic properties, such as possessing a Dirac cone, high carrier mobilities, and a larger surface area than graphene.\cite{shin14} Since the successful synthesis of graphene, various sp- or sp-sp$^2$ hybridized low-dimensional carbon allotropes have been proposed via various first-principle studies.
+However, only $\gamma$-graphyne has been experimentally synthesized so far,\cite{graph-exp,Haley+2008+519+532,https://doi.org/10.1002/adma.200902623} while DFT predicted the possible existence of other stable graphyne structures.
+To investigate the accurate structural stability of carbon allotropes, QMC is employed on various carbon allotropes, including sp$^3$ diamond, sp$^2$ graphene, sp-sp$^2$ hybridized graphyne, and sp-bonded carbyne chain.
+We define a parameter $\eta$, which denotes the ratio of sp-bonded carbon atoms: $\eta= N_{\textrm{sp}}/N_{\textrm{atom}}$, where $N_{\textrm{sp}}$ is the number of sp-bonded carbon atoms, and $N_{\textrm{atom}}$ is the total number of carbon atoms in the unit cell.
+For the carbon allotropes in this study, $\eta$ is 0 for graphene; 0.5, 0.67, and 0.75 for $\gamma$, $\beta$, and $\alpha$-graphyne, respectively; and 1.0 for carbyne.